 Then all you need to do is cut the plastic canvas to the right size, hook the suction cup hooks through the canvas holes, one in each corner or more if needed, then stick the suction cups into the tank.
 You might have to change the hole that the hook goes through so that the plastic canvas is supported tight.
 If you really want to finish it of and give it more stability you can use a black plastic slide binder along the top and bottom.

-If like me you need a tank divider to seperate larger fish then this is how I made mine.
+If like me you need a tank divider to separate larger fish then this is how I made mine.

 I purchased a pair of my favourite Aristochromis Christyi but they were much smaller than my original 8 inch female and so I had to partition part of my tank to save them from becoming her lunch.
 I bought some plastic egg crate plates with a hole size of 1/2 inch.
 These plates easily connect together and can then be cut to the perfect size.
 I then purchased some high quality suction cups, the type that have a hole in the top (not a hook) and are used for securing air line.
 Using small cable ties I tied on 4 suction cups down both sides of the egg crate, I then had my divider.